Wangtongfeng1226/FOOTBALLNET/README.md

     X = matches[feature_columns].fillna(0).values.astype(np.float32)
     y = matches['is_won'].astype(float).fillna(0).values.astype(np.float32)
     ```
+    This code defines a 1D CNN model for predicting match outcomes based on features like rank difference, score difference, and point difference.
+The model includes three convolutional layers, max pooling, dropout, and two fully connected layers, enabling it to extract local patterns from input data.
+The forward method performs the forward pass, while predict_proba outputs probabilities for both winning and losing.
+Features and target variables are preprocessed to ensure compatibility.
+The model is designed for binary classification and can be optimized further by adding features or tuning hyperparameters to improve prediction accuracy.
 - Data preparation
     ```
     X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)